neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_6_Context_Providers/README.md

 - Configure the provider with vector search (`index_type="vector"`)
 - Understand how semantic similarity finds conceptually related content

+> **Note:** Data must be embedded with the same model and dimensions as the query embedder.
+Mismatched models or dimensions return poor or no results.

 ### 02_graph_enriched_provider.ipynb - Graph-Enriched Provider
 Combine vector search with graph traversal for rich context:
 - Define a `retrieval_query` that traverses graph relationships